 We recommend taking at least 3 days to make the journey, but if you really want to soak in the culture and history of the region, give yourself a week to explore.

 Best road trip route from Dallas to Destin

-The Coastal Route showcases some of Texas' most famous cities and takes you through New Orleans and other gems of the Gulf coast before arriving in Destin on Florida's Emerald Coast.
+On the other hand, the Galveston Route showcases some of Texas' most famous cities and takes you through New Orleans and other gems of the Gulf coast before arriving in Destin on Florida's Emerald Coast.

-The Coastal Route
+The Galveston Route